 In addition to applying for incentives, he will need to complete other paperwork, such as building permits, during the solar panel installation project.
 These permits are specific to where he lives.

 Your installer will know the restrictions and requirements of the states in which he operates, and can help you determine what permits you need; in many cases, the installer will complete this documentation for you.

 3. Ordering the equipment: choice of panels and inverters and programming of their installation.

-Now that you have the proper documentation, your installer is ready to place an order for equipment through your solar panel distributor.
+Now that you have the proper documentation, your installer is ready to place an order for equipment through your solar panel suppliers in dubai.
 At this point, you will have decided on the equipment that will include your system; that decision comes before the signing of the contract detailing the total costs.
 If you’re asking how much does it cost to install a solar panel setup, you need to consult the sales team from the distribution company.

 4. Solar panel installation